-For the safety function under consideration, the partial or total failure of an LOP means the failure of the DiD level.
-This failure leads to complementary conditions in terms, for example, of specific boundary conditions (e.g. temperature, pressure, humidity) that have, in turn, to be considered for the design of the successive LOPs.
+For the SF under consideration, the partial or total failure of an LOP means the failure of the DiD level.
+This failure leads to complementary conditions, in terms for example of specific boundary conditions (e.g. temperature, pressure, humidity) that have, in turn, to be considered for the design of the successive LOPS.